 All people have the right to be addressed and referred to in accordance with their personal identity.
 In this class, we will have the chance to indicate the name that we prefer to be called and, if we choose, to identify pronouns with which we would like to be addressed.
 I will do my best to address and refer to all students accordingly and support classmates in doing so as well.

-Please... do not hesitate to come an see me if you have any question(s).
+Please... do not hesitate to come and see me after class if you have any question(s).